Helen Leach - BACP Accredited Counsellor for Adults, Teenagers & Children

 My aim is to enable you to explore, make sense of and reflect on your feelings, thoughts, relationships, behaviours and experiences at your own pace, without feeling judged.

 My hope is that you gain a better understanding of your self and your feelings.
-This process has the potential to lead to change and personal growth.
+This process has the potential to lead to change and growth in you, your relationships and in other aspects of your life.

 I have worked with adults and young people of all ages: